 "The road is very unique so don’t look at others and compare yourself to their journey because everyone has a different road.
 Constantly and consistently work hard and always put your best foot forward no matter what."

-Want to learn how Tiernny arrived to where she is today and is able to share valuable advice?
+Want to learn how Tiernny arrived to where she is today and can share valuable advice?
 Read on to learn more about this Reggae Girl!

 Wandering eyes, this is Tiernny Wiltshire's story...